 The atmosphere is fun and relaxed, as people take in the beauty of fireworks over the water, with the backdrop of Charles Bridge

 on one side of the river, or Charles Bridge

 and Prague Castle

 The second option for the fireworks is to head for one of the main squares

 The squares are for the more adventurous!

 As the atmosphere builds, large crowds gather.
 Then, at the stroke of midnight it gets pretty hair-raising!
 Czechs LOVE setting off fireworks, and although there are aerial fireworks, many are handheld and fired off by the crowd.
 On the whole it's safe, but only just!

 Prague is a terrific city for a New Year's Eve party.
 For more information: New Year's Eve Planner 2015-2016

 New Year's Day Family Fireworks

 These fireworks last for around 10 minutes.
-We will receive further information on whether it will take place in mid-December, and will update this page accordingly.
+City Hall will confirm whether this will take place or not in 2015 around mid-December, and we will update this page accordingly.